AbdoEldgwy/DIP_Project/README.md

 -Abdelrahman Ashraf
 -Menna Mohammed

-# WE will collect all tasks that we made and put it into simple GUI
+# We will collect all tasks that we made and put it into simple GUI
 ##
 The project contains:
 -